deniz946/ng-usabilla/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Note
+Using [Allow-Control-Allow-Origin: *](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) Chrome plugin because I'm being blocked by the CORS of the static files api.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.